...

 Key Accreditations

-Affiliations with City of Health and Science of Turin (AOU) & San Luigi Gonzaga Hospital.
+Training at AOU City of Health and Science & San Luigi Gonzaga Hospital, with 43 research centers.

 Curriculum Overview (360 ECTS)

-Semester 1 (Typical): Medical Biochemistry, Cell Biology, Anatomy, Medical Language
+Subjects: Medical Biochemistry, Cell Biology, Anatomy, Medical Language.

-Semester 9 (Typical): Internal Medicine, General Surgery, Mother-Child Medicine, Oncology
+Subjects: Internal Medicine, General Surgery, Mother-Child Medicine, Oncology.

-Semester 10 (Typical): Emergency Medicine, Public Health, Forensic Medicine, Final Thesis
+Subjects: Emergency Medicine, Public Health, Forensic Medicine, Final Thesis.

 Life in Turin & Student Support